-Elysée Nouvet is an Assistant Professor (Logics and ethics of care / Global health) at McMaster University in Hamilton Ontario.
+Elysée Nouvet is an Assistant Professor in Global Health at Western University in London, Ontario, and also a co-lead of HHE research group.
 Trained as a cultural and medical anthropologist, her research explores how cultural norms, values, and power relations shape representations of and responses to disease and suffering.

 She has conducted and led numerous studies in Nicaragua, West Africa, Nepal, and Canada.
 Dr. Nouvet is co-investigator on the R2HC grant “Aid when there is ‘nothing left to offer’: palliative care in humanitarian contexts”, co-PI on the qualitative study “Challenges to the treatment of pain in palliative pediatric patients in Nicaragua,” and co-PI on the R2HC grant “Perceptions of research conducted during the West Africa Ebola outbreak.”
 An emerging scholar, her work has been published in top journals including Global Public Health, Cultural Anthropology, Mortality, and the Lancet.
 Elysée Nouvet is a core member of the Humanitarian Health Ethics Research Group(HHERG), co-editor of the quarterly HumEthNet newsletter (Reflections), and co-lead (Research section) of PALCHASE Palliatiave Care in Humanitarian Aid Situations and Emergencies.

 2011 PhD (Social Anthropology), York University